PratikBorkar04/Machine_learning_basic_project/README.md

 -e is use to install all the housing packages

-fn + f12 use to check basic info of any function

 To set pipeline in heroku we need 3 information

 create setup file :- python setup.py install